StevenLambion/SwiftDux/README.md

 }
 ```

-If the action is meant to be kept alive through a publisher, then you'll want to send it as a cancellable.
+If it's an ActionPlan that's meant to be kept alive through a publisher, then you'll want to send it as a cancellable.

 ```swift
 struct MyView: View {